ADR General FAQs

 What is classified as “Carriage of Dangerous Goods”?

-Under the European Communities (Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment) Regulations 2011 to 2017 “the carriage of dangerous goods by road” is defined as any road transport operation performed by a vehicle wholly or partly on public roads, including the activity of loading and unloading, packing and filling, covered by the ADR, but does not include transport wholly performed within the perimeter of an enclosed area not open to the public.
+Under the European Communities (Carriage of Dangerous Goods by Road and Use of Transportable Pressure Equipment) Regulations 2011 (S.I.
+No. 349 of 2011), as amended“the carriage of dangerous goods by road” is defined as any road transport operation performed by a vehicle wholly or partly on public roads, including the activity of loading and unloading, packing and filling, covered by the ADR, but does not include transport wholly performed within the perimeter of an enclosed area not open to the public.

 What goods are classified as 'dangerous' for carriage by road?